March 22, 2013

 Librii: A New Kind of Library for the Developing World

-Librii, a potential network of low-cost, digitally powered libraries in Africa, could feed communities with knowledge, creativity conduits, and revenue.
+A network of libraries in Africa feed communities with knowledge, creativity conduits, and revenue

 What if you could create a network of libraries in Africa to feed communities with knowledge, creativity conduits, and revenue?
 David Dewane, a young architect with Gensler and a visiting assistant professor at Catholic University, is working with a diverse team—and a campaign through Kickstarter, the online funding platform—to make it real.
 (There are only a few days left in the campaign.)
 Dewane (who trained with Pliny Fisk III at the Center for Maximum Potential Building Systems in Austin) and his partners have conceived Librii as “a network of low-cost, digitally powered libraries deployed along the expanding fiber optic infrastructure in the developing world.”